 Learn something new every day More Info... by email

 Motion capture technology is a process by which movement is digitally recorded.
 The technique was originally used for military tracking purposes and in sports as a tool for biomechanic research which focused on the mechanical functioning of the body, like how the heart and muscles work and move.
-In the last twenty-five years, motion capture has become an essential tool in the entertainment business, giving computer animators the ability to make non-human characters more life-like.
-It's a techonolgy used in animated films and television as well as video games.
+In the last twenty-five years, this technology has become an essential tool in the entertainment business, giving computer animators the ability to make non-human characters more life-like.
+It's a technology used in animated films and television as well as video games.

 Historically, motion capture in animated movies was created using an extension of the rotoscoping technique.
 In this technique, an actor is filmed making certain movements or gestures while wearing markers on specific points of his or her body.
 Each marker in each frame of film is then manually encoded into the computer.
 As animation software improved, it became possible to apply an algorithm to the markers that attach them to a 3D object, creating what is now called motion capture.

 Magnetic motion capture is one of the more commonly used methods.
 This approach uses a central magnet and several receivers attached to the actor's body.
 The receivers capture and record the actors movements and save them to the computer.
-Magnetic motion capture can be hindered by nearby metal objects if they are large enough, and depending on the power of the magnets being used, the capture area may not be as large as one would like.
+This technique can be hindered by nearby metal objects if they are large enough, and depending on the power of the magnets being used, the capture area may not be as large as one would like.

-Today, optical motion capture is probably the most popular motion capture method.
+Today, optical motion capture is probably the most popular methods.
 This approach uses at least three cameras and proper lighting to recreate the performer's position in a 3D space.
-Optical motion capture allows for a larger performance area and less inhibited movement than the other methods.
+It allows for a larger performance area and less inhibited movement than the other methods.
 Because of the cost of each camera, this approach is likely to be the most expensive of the four.